vlmarkov/simple-profiler/README.md

+# This a simple profiler
-# This utility helps to detected memory leak
+* Detects memory leak
+* Measures perfomance